Matt Schofield

 Speakers

 Matt’s tone is quite trebly and distorted – yet, his clean playing style and nice touch makes it all sound “Fender strat clean”.
-You will need speakers that sound sparkling but more importantly, they need to handle 6L6 distortion without beeing to sharp and edgy.
+You will need speakers that sound sparkling but more importantly, they need to handle 6L6 distortion without being too sharp and edgy.
 This is often achieved with powerful speakers that have a meaty tone and lots of punch in the lower registry that compensates for the trebly highs.
 Depending on the brightness of your guitar and pedals, we would recommend more powerful speakers than the typical vintage Oxford, Jensen P10r, P10q/C10q.
 These traditional Jensens are great for clean tones, but we find them a little to weak at high volumes, especially when aiming for the funky Matt notes.
 We can get a decent Matt Schofield tone with the following speakers; Celestion Greenback 12, Celestion Century Vintage 30, newer Jensen C12n, Weber 10A125, Jensen Jet Series Tornado, new Jensen C10q.

 Effects